-RefWorks has a duplicate detection function with good sensitivity and specificity, but all marked duplicates are verified by the analyst before deletion.
+Both RefWorks and Covidence have a duplicate detection function with good sensitivity and specificity, but all marked duplicates are to be verified by the analyst before deletion.
 Records of deleted duplicates are retained either in the database or on paper.